NEWS & Events

 TIRE AMNESTY EVENTS:

-For more information on upcoming tire amnesty events, go to the Recycling Opportunities Page to the left.
+Grant County has scheduled a tire collection event in Mattawa on September 29 and 30.
+For more information on the event, go to the Recycling Opportunities Page to the left.

 Ephrata Landfill Operating Hours